 A blue dwarf with a magnitude of 2.7, Beta Librae is the constellation's brightest star and is 160 light-years distant.
 It is the only star to appear green to the naked eye.
 The star is also known as Lanx Australis ("the southern scale") and Zubeneschamali ("the northern claw").

 Alpha Librae is the second brightest star in the constellation.
 This binary star is about 77 light-years away.

 Gamma Librae is an orange giant of magnitude 3.9, 152 light-years from Earth.

 The red giant Sigma Librae (σ Lib) is also known as Zubenalgubi ("southern claw"), Brachium ("arm") or Cornu ("horn").

-The bright star cluster NGC 5897 is 40,000 light-years from Earth with an integrated magnitude of 9.
+Also within Libra is the bright star cluster NGC 5897, which is 40,000 light-years from Earth with an integrated magnitude of 9.

 The association with scales and balance began with the ancient Babylonians, with the scales representing the balance between the seasons as well as day and night.
 The ancient Greeks viewed Libra as the claws of Scorpius reaching out.

 To the Romans, Libra represented the scales of justice being held by the goddess Virgo or Astraea.

 In astrology, which is not a science, Libra is the seventh sign in the Zodiac and represents those born between Sept.
 23 and Oct.
 22.